DePayFi/public-documentation/docs/payments/integrate/widget.md

 :::caution

+Callbacks control the payment flow.
 Make sure your callback endpoint responds with 200, as otherwise the widget will not release the user.
 See [payment flow](#payment-flow).

 :::